 What Causes Iron Deficiency?

-The NIH warns that certain individuals, including pregnant women, infants and cancer patients, are at greater risk.
+The NIH warns that certain individuals, including pregnant people, infants and people with cancer, are at greater risk.
 Iron deficiency also tends to be more common in people with heart failure, digestive disorders, celiac disease and women who experience heavy bleeding during menstruation.
 Heavy menstrual bleeding, for example, is responsible for 33 to 42 percent of causes of iron deficiency anemia.

 Up to 35 percent of blood donors develop this condition too.
 Celiac disease, inflammatory bowel disorders and other digestive ailments can affect the body's ability to absorb iron and may lead to anemia.

 This problem also tends to affect vegetarians, as reported in a December 2016 review featured in the American Journal of Lifestyle Medicine.
 The risk is even greater for premenopausal, vegetarian women.
 As the review authors note, non-heme iron is poorly absorbed by the body.
 Most plant-based foods, such as nuts and grains, contain phytates, oxalates and other anti-nutrients that reduce iron absorption.